Dimensions of affine Deligne-Lusztig varieties: a new approach via labeled folded alcove walks and root operators: Preliminaries on Weyl groups, affine buildings, and related notions

 We define the \emph{fundamental} or \emph{dominant} Weyl chamber $\Cf$ in $\App$ to be the unique Weyl chamber based at the origin $v_0$ which contains the fundamental alcove $\fa$.
 That is, $\Cf$ is the set of points $x \in \App$ such that $\langle \alpha, x \rangle \geq 0$ for every $\alpha \in \Phi^+$.
 We denote by $-\Cf$ the \emph{antidominant} Weyl chamber, which is the unique chamber opposite $\Cf$ in $\App$, consisting of all points $x \in \App$ such that $\langle \alpha, x \rangle \leq 0$ for all $\alpha \in \Phi^+$.
 All chambers are labeled $\Cw_w$ for a unique element $w\in \sW$, with $\Cf = \Cw_\id$ and $-\Cf = \Cw_{w_0}$.

 Associated to each affine building $X$ there is a spherical building $\partial X$ at infinity whose chambers $C$ correspond to parallelism classes of Weyl chambers in $X$.
 Apartments of $\partial X$ are in one-to-one correspondence with apartments in $X$ and the chambers of an apartment $\partial \App$ in $\partial X$ are the parallelism classes of Weyl chambers in $\App$.
-If $C$ is a chamber at infinity, $\mathbf{c}$ is an alcove, and $H$ is a wall of $\mathbf{c}$, we say $H$ \emph{separates $\mathbf{c}$ from $C$} if there is a representative Weyl chamber $\cC$ for $C$ such that $H$ separates $\mathbf{c}$ from $\cC$.
+If $C$ is a chamber at infinity, $\mathbf{c}$ is an alcove, and $H$ is a wall of $\mathbf{c}$, we say $H$ \emph{separates $\mathbf{c}$ from $C$} if there is a representative Weyl chamber $\cC$ for $C$ such that $H$ separates $\mathbf{c}$ from $\cC$, that is $\mathbf{c}$ and $\cC$ are contained in different half-spaces determined by $H$.